UO-CS210/pi/docs/HOWTO.md

   with the statement `import doctest`.

-In addition, we will import one module of our own, `graphics.point_plot`, so that we can observe how our estimation method works.
+In addition, we will import one module of our own, `points_plot`, so that we can observe how our estimation method works.
 Python provides a built-in graphics and user interface library, tkinter.
 In contrast to the general high quality of Python libraries, tkinter is baroque and